ko9x/fiveThreeOne/src/README.md

 # What to do next
 * Continue work on the home page

+# Things to do
+* add a spinner or something while the data is being retrieved
+* If no weights are set the display just says calculating. figure out a way to know if the data will
+    * eventually show up or not and display "enter weight on the other page" or something

 #Done
 * figure out how to dispaly the locally stored One Rep Max values